Influence of planetary gas accretion on the shape and depth of gaps in protoplanetary discs: Discussion

-Recent studies \citep{Teague2018,Pinte2020} show that CO velocity field observations can be used to observe planets in discs.
-As gas accretion has an impact on how the gap is formed, it has an impact on the velocity field of the gas around the planet.
-In \cite{Teague2018}, hydro-simulations with non accreting planets were run in 2D.
+Recent studies \citep{Teague2018,Pinte2020} have shown that CO velocity field observations can be used to observe planets in discs.
+As gas accretion has an impact on how the gap is formed, it also has an impact on the velocity field of the gas around the planet.
+In \cite{Teague2018}, hydrosimulations with non-accreting planets were run in 2D.
 The planetary masses were derived by comparing the deviation to the rotational velocity in the simulations and the observations.
 Their derived masses can be altered by gas accretion if the disc parameters make the gap formation sensitive to gas accretion.

-\subsection{Implications for the Grand Tack scenario}
+\subsection{Implications for the grand tack scenario}

-The gap opening mass is an important parameter for the structure of planetary systems.
-When multiple planets are taken into account, like in the Grand Tack scenario with Jupiter and Saturn \citep{Walsh2011} or in recent N-body planet formation simulations \citep{Bitsch2019}, the time scales for gas accretion and migration become important.
+The gap-opening mass is an important parameter for the structure of planetary systems.
+When multiple planets are taken into account, as in the grand tack scenario with Jupiter and Saturn \citep{Walsh2011} or in recent N-body planet formation simulations \citep{Bitsch2019}, the timescales for gas accretion and migration become important.
 Indeed, if Saturn is accreting rapidly in a disc where $h = 0.05$ and $\alpha = 10^{-3}$, then it will reach a high mass before opening a gap.
-In our case, the gap opening mass is $\sim 0.5 M_{\rm J}$ with the highest gas accretion rate.
-It means that if there is a mechanism that stops planetary gas accretion (like photoevaporation \citep{Rosotti2015}), then Saturn ($\rm m_{\rm S} = 0.3 \; M_{\rm J}$) would not open a gap and therefore would migrate in type I migration towards Jupiter and be captured in resonance or at a zero-torque location.
-As type I migration is fast, one can imagine that some resonances might be jumped and Saturn and Jupiter will end up in close relative final positions.
-On the other hand, if Saturn is accreting very slowly, then it will switch to type II migration when reaching gap opening mass $\rm m_{\rm gap} = 0.29 \; M_{\rm J}$.
-The growing Saturn then will slowly arrive towards Jupiter and is less likely to jump the first resonances position encountered.
-Therefore, depending on the gas accretion rate, the migration speed will be different, leading to different configurations for Jupiter and Saturn relative positions.
+In our case, the gap-opening mass is $\sim 0.5 M_{\rm J}$ with the highest gas accretion rate.
+It means that if there is a mechanism that stops planetary gas accretion (like photoevaporation \citep{Rosotti2015}), then Saturn ($\rm m_{\rm S} = 0.3 \; M_{\rm J}$) would not open a gap and it would thus migrate through type I migration towards Jupiter and be captured in resonance or at a zero-torque location.
+As type I migration is fast, we can imagine that some resonances might be jumped and Saturn and Jupiter would end up in close relative final positions.
+On the other hand, if Saturn would be accreting very slowly, then it would switch to type II migration when reaching a gap-opening mass of $\rm m_{\rm gap} = 0.29 \; M_{\rm J}$.
+The growing body of Saturn would then slowly arrive towards Jupiter and would be less likely to jump into the first resonance positions encountered.
+Therefore, depending on the gas accretion rate, the migration speed will be different, leading to different configurations for the relative positions of Jupiter and Saturn.